Skip to content

 Jason Stolz CLTC, CRPC

-21-Year Term Life Insurance is a tailored duration that bridges shorter and longer protection windows—often aligning closely with goals like a mortgage payoff schedule, a business obligation, or a long income-replacement runway that doesn’t neatly match the most common term lengths.
-Instead of forcing your plan into a “close enough” duration, a 21-year term can be a clean way to keep coverage in place for the years you actually need it and avoid paying for unused time.
+21-Year Term Life Insurance is a tailored duration that bridges shorter and longer protection windows — often aligning closely with goals like a mortgage payoff schedule, a business obligation, or a long income-replacement runway that does not neatly match the most common term lengths.
+Instead of forcing your plan into a close-enough duration, a 21-year term can be a clean way to keep coverage in place for exactly the years you actually need it and avoid paying for unused time.
 At Diversified Insurance Brokers, we help you evaluate whether 21-year coverage is available and competitive for your age and health profile, then compare pricing and underwriting paths across 75+ carriers to find the best overall value.

-Because this is a non-standard term length, the most important step is verifying what’s truly available in your state and how the pricing compares.
-Some carriers offer “custom” terms, some offer terms in specific increments, and some may effectively “price it like” a nearby duration.
-That’s why we approach 21-year term planning as a fit-and-value exercise: first we confirm the carriers that will actually issue the duration, then we compare premiums, conversion rules, and underwriting approaches so you can choose confidently.
+Because this is a non-standard term length, the most important step is verifying what is truly available in your state and how the pricing compares.
+Some carriers offer custom terms, some offer terms in specific increments, and some may effectively price a 21-year term like a nearby standard duration.
+That is why we approach 21-year term planning as a fit-and-value exercise: first confirm the carriers that will actually issue the duration, then compare premiums, conversion rules, and underwriting approaches so you can choose confidently.
+For a broader overview of life insurance before diving into the term-specific details, our life insurance services page provides useful context.

 Request a 21-Year Term Quote Review